Skagit County Corrections

 QUESTION: How much money do I have to put up for bail?

 ANSWER: If a bail is bondable, you may contact a bail bond agency to assist you in posting the bail.
 The fees they charge vary depending on the bail bond agency.
 If you are paying cash, the entire amount must be paid.
-Cash and credit cards are accepted at the kiosk in the jail lobby for bail
+Cash is accepted at the kiosk in the jail lobby for bail

 QUESTION: Can the Skagit County Jail recommend a bail bondsman or give me advice on what I should do?